 \subsection{Defining the Semantics of Event-B Superstructure Sentences}

-Based on the syntax defined in Figure \ref{fig1: syntax} we have identified the core constructs that form the Event-B superstructure language: \begin{itemize} \item A context \texttt{extends} other contexts \item A machine \texttt{sees} contexts and \texttt{refines} another (more abstract) machine \item An individual event \texttt{refines} other events from the abstract machine \end{itemize}
+Based on the syntax defined in Figure~\ref{fig1: syntax} we have identified the core constructs that form the Event-B superstructure language: \begin{itemize} \item A context \texttt{extends} other contexts \item A machine \texttt{sees} contexts and \texttt{refines} another (more abstract) machine \item An individual event \texttt{refines} other events from the abstract machine \end{itemize}

 In this section, we define a semantics for the Event-B superstructure language using specification-building operators.
-In Figure \ref{fig:sbotrans} we define the function $\mathbb{B}$ to translate Event-B specifications written using the superstructure language to structured specifications over {\iEVT} that use the specification-building operators defined in the theory of institutions \cite[\S 5.1]{sanella_foundations_2012}.
-We translate a specification as described by Figure \ref{fig1: syntax} into a structured specification over the institution {\iEVT}.
+In Figure~\ref{fig:sbotrans} we define the function $\mathbb{B}$ to translate Event-B specifications written using the superstructure language to structured specifications over {\iEVT} that use the specification-building operators defined in the theory of institutions~\cite[\S 5.1]{sanella_foundations_2012}.
+We translate a specification as described by Figure~\ref{fig1: syntax} into a structured specification over the institution {\iEVT}.

 The construct that enables a context to extend others is used in Event-B to add more details to a context.
 Since a context in Event-B only refers to elements of the {\iFOPEQ} component of an {\iEVT} signature it is straightforward to translate this using the specification-building operator \ikw{then}.
-As outlined in Table \ref{table: sbo}, \ikw{then} is used to enrich the signature with new sorts/operations etc. \cite[\S 5.2]{sanella_foundations_2012}.
+As outlined in Table~\ref{table: sbo}, \ikw{then} is used to enrich the signature with new sorts/operations etc.~\cite[\S 5.2]{sanella_foundations_2012}.

-A context can be extended by more than one context.
-In this case the resulting context contains all constants and axioms of all extended contexts and the additional specification of the extending context itself \cite{abrial2010rodin}.
-To give a semantics for context extension using the specification-building operators we \ikw{and} all extended contexts and use \ikw{then} to incorporate the extending context itself.
-The specification-building operator \ikw{and} takes the sum of two specifications that can be written over different signatures (Table \ref{table: sbo}).
-It is the most straightforward way to combine specifications over different signatures \cite[\S 5.2]{sanella_foundations_2012}.
+A context can extend and be extended by more than one context.
+A context that extends multiple others contains all constants and axioms of the contexts that it is extending and the additional specification that it adds to extend these contexts~\cite{abrial2010rodin}.
+To give a semantics for context extension using the specification-building operators we use the \ikw{and} operator to merge all extended contexts and the \ikw{then} operator to incorporate the extending context itself.
+The specification-building operator \ikw{and} gives the sum of two specifications that can be written over different signatures (Table~\ref{table: sbo}).
+It is the most straightforward way to combine specifications over different signatures~\cite[\S 5.2]{sanella_foundations_2012}.